-To ensure the correct cylinder lubricating oil temperature at the engine inlet (40+10/-5°C), electrical trace heating is recommended to be applied.
-The ME provides cabinet control box E86 for the heating cable connection and power supply.
+To ensure the correct cylinder lubricating oil temperature at the engine inlet $(40+10/-5^{\circ}C)$, electrical trace heating is recommended to be applied.
 The heating cable together with the plug can be directly ordered from the engine maker.
 The guided heating cable length is determined by the cylinder LO pipe length and the engine type (see Table 4-3).